Playa Piskadó in Westpunt Curaçao

-Neptune’s Kingdom, located at Playa Piskadó (aka Playa Grandi), is an inspiring scuba diving or snorkeling experience in Curaçao because the of the metal sculpture of King Neptune.
+Neptune’s Kingdom, located at Playa Piskadó (aka Playa Grandi) in the village of Westpunt Curaçao, is an inspiring scuba diving or snorkeling experience in Curaçao because the of the metal sculpture of King Neptune.

 As you approach the sculpture you can envision him watching over his underwater kingdom at the top of the drop-off.
 Truly, this is a must-do photo opp especially when the bait balls are in full force!

 Robert Wyland quote sums up this dramatic and breath taking experience the best: “The ocean stirs the heart, inspires the imagination and brings eternal joy to the soul.
 The world’s finest wilderness lies beneath the waves.
 Into the ocean went a world more fantastic than any imagination could inspire.”

 Located below All West Apartments and Diving in Westpunt, Curaçao – Playa Piskado (also known as Playa Grandi) is a working fishermen’s beach that is home to turtles, a statue of King Neptune and an interesting, vibrant reef.

 Due to its proximity to the West point of the island, the reef is mostly hard corals and usually teeming with hundreds of types of fish.
 The regal King Neptune watches over his underwater kingdom at the top of the drop-off, and is a must-do photo opp.